singhanujd/angular-practice-playground/README.md

   - You can register your own providers for services that your app needs.

 # Service
+  - Services are singletons within the scope of an injector
   - The injectable class is instantiated by a provider.
   - Injectors maintain lists of providers and use them to provide service instances when they are required by components or other services.